 The Council provides many services.
 So, if you live in the Borough, why not visit the Council’s website and see what might be of interest to you?

 The Council also offers its care leavers the following opportunities:

 - Five work experience placements for care leavers within Cheshire West and Chester Council over the next 12 months.

-- Care leavers will be given advance notice of all apprenticeships and other suitable roles prior to general advertisement.
+- Care leavers will be given notice of all apprenticeships and other suitable roles prior to general advertisement.
 We will guarantee an interview for those who can meet the minimum criteria.

 - Care leavers will be given the opportunity to access any volunteer opportunities.

 Help Team and Welfare Visiting Team